lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-01-19

+I attended the Coop Cloud meetup at Ridgewood Commons today and saw a ton of old friends and some new ones.
+We talked about deploying shared infrastructure and I tried out their tool abra and deployed hedgedoc to a temporary server.
+In the evening I went to the last night of the New Ear Festival at Fridman Gallery.
+It was great to reconnect with Luke and Sara.
+We chatted about a ton of past and current things.
+Then they performed as the headliners tonight.
+The other performers were strong as well.
+A great, varied music festival.

+## 2026-01-16

+Had a really great studio visit with Ivana at CFF today.
+She spent hours looking at my work and gave some great feedback.
+She encouraged me to put together a solo show with my work and to pitch it to some places.
+In the evening I went to Sue's "New Ear" performance and it was a compelling show.

 ## 2026-01-13

 Today was the first L5 Contributors meetup!
 From a small post I had made on Thursday on Instagram looking for one or a couple folks to help with testing L5 on older computers it grew to a 10-person meetup today, which we held at CuteLab.
 It went really well, and I met a number of people I hadn't met before.
 Thanks to everyone that joined today.
-I posted a [report](L5-meetup) to the blog.
+I posted a [report](../L5-meetup) to the blog.

 ## 2026-01-12